xxtea01/cb-mpc/README.md

 1. **HD-MPC**: This is the MPC version of an HD-Wallet where the keys are derived according to an HD tree.
 The library contains the source code for how to generate keys and also to derive keys for the tree (see [src/cbmpc/protocol/hd_keyset_ecdsa_2p.cpp](src/cbmpc/protocol/hd_keyset_ecdsa_2p.cpp)).
 This can be used to perform a batch ECDSA signature or sequential signatures as shown in the test file, [tests/unit/protocol/test_hdmpc_ecdsa_2p.cpp](tests/unit/protocol/test_hdmpc_ecdsa_2p.cpp).
 We stress that this is not BIP32-compliant, but is indistinguishable from it; more details can be found in [docs/theory/mpc-friendly-derivation-theory.pdf](docs/theory/mpc-friendly-derivation-theory.pdf).
 2. **ECDSA-MPC with Threshold EC-DKG**: This example showcases how a threshold of parties (or more generally any quorum of parties according to a given access structure) can perform ECDSA-MPC.
 The code can be found in [src/cbmpc/protocol/ec_dkg.cpp](src/cbmpc/protocol/ec_dkg.cpp) and its usage can be found in [tests/unit/protocol/test_ecdsa_mp.cpp](tests/unit/protocol/test_ecdsa_mp.cpp).
 3. **ECDSA-MPC with Threshold Backup**: This example showcases various things.
-First, the code is in Go, [demos/demos-go/ecdsa-mpc-with-backup/main.go](demos/demos-go/ecdsa-mpc-with-backup/main.go) and therefore showcases how the C++ core library can be used in a Go project.
-Second, it showcases how different protocols can be combined together to create a full solution.
+First, the code is in Go, [demos-go/examples/ecdsa-mpc-with-backup/main.go](demos-go/examples/ecdsa-mpc-with-backup/main.go) and therefore showcases how the C++ core library can be used in a Go project.
+Second, it showcases how different protocols can be combined to create a full solution.
 In this case, we use PVE (publicly-verifiable encryption) as a way of creating verifiable backup of keyshares according to an access structure (e.g., a threshold of `t` out of `n` parties).
 The code shows how the backup can be created and restored.
 It also shows how the backup can be used to generate a signature.
 Note that the key generation can be done using the threshold EC-DKG protocol, which is showcased in the previous example.
 However, for simplicity a normal additive DKG is used in this example.
-4. **Various other uses cases, including ZKPs**: The demo code under [demos/demos-cpp](demos/demos-cpp) and [demos/demos-go](demos/demos-go), and the tests under [tests](tests), contain various examples of how the different protocols can be used.
+4. **Various other uses cases, including ZKPs**: The demo code under [demos-cpp](demos-cpp) and [demos-go](demos-go), and the tests under [tests](tests), contain various examples of how the different protocols can be used.
 Specifically, for the case of ZKPs, the tests can be found under [tests/unit/zk/test_zk.cpp](tests/unit/zk/test_zk.cpp).

 The library comes with various tests and checks to increase the confidence in the code including: